Recover your Spanish Property Deposit

 Mediation, Out-of-Court-Agreements or Court actions

-We, as your Spanish Lawyers can negotiate a quick and favourable deal that most of the times will be reach at Court (preliminary hearing expected to avoid paying Cost of the Court) at a NO WIN NO FEE and 20% fees for the Legal counsel off the final settlement.
+We, as your Spanish Lawyers can negotiate a quick and favourable deal that most of the times will be reach at Court (preliminary hearing expected to avoid paying Cost of the Court) at a NO WIN NO FEE.

 Lawyers will need at least the Mortgage Title Deeds (not confuse with the Purchase) or/and the last 3 last receipts of their Spanish mortgage to do the necessary checkings.